xxx982023/ComfyUI-CatvtonFluxWrapper/README.md

 The workflows can be found in the `examples` folder.

 If you'd like more flexibility like using fp8 flux fill model, use `CatvtonLoRA-SAM2.json` or `CatvtonLoRA-Draw.json`.
-If you'd like to automatically download models with diffusers, use `CatvtonFluxWrapper-SAM2.json` or `CatvtonFluxWrapper-draw.json` (Not recommended though because of slow downloading of large models).
+If you'd like to automatically download models with diffusers, use `CatvtonFluxWrapper-SAM2.json` or `CatvtonFluxWrapper-draw.json` (Not recommended though because of slow downloading of large models for first running).

 ### SAM2 segment